gvwilson/sdxpy/src/interp/index.md

 is becoming unwieldy.
 (Quick:
 can you see if any of the instruction names are accidentally duplicated?)
-We can replace this by using [%g introspection "introspection" %] to create a lookup table that stores every function whose name starts with `do_`:
+We can replace this by using [%i introspection %]introspection[%/i%] to create a lookup table that stores every function whose name starts with `do_`: